From Idea to MVP: How AI Accelerates Software Development

 Our AI-Native Workflow

-Week 1: Discovery and Architecture
+Phase 1: Discovery and Architecture

-This week is mostly human work.
+This phase is mostly human work.
 We meet with the founder, understand the business, define the core user flows, and make architectural decisions.
-AI assists with research — “what are the authentication options for a multi-tenant Next.js app?” — but humans make the decisions.
+AI assists with research – “what are the authentication options for a multi-tenant Next.js app?” – but humans make the decisions.

 Deliverable: A technical specification document and a prioritized feature list for the MVP.

-Week 2-3: Core Build
+Phase 2: Core Build

 This is where AI acceleration is most visible.
 With the architecture defined and the spec written, we move fast.